vishnupriyanpr/Terminal-pal/README.md

-#  Terminal-Pal: Your AI Chat Companion in the Terminal
+#  Terminal-Pal : Your AI Chat Companion in the Terminal

 > _"An elegant, no-nonsense AI-powered assistant for your command-line grind."_
 > Powered by **Gemini 2.0** • Built with ❤️ by **Vishnupriyan**